RaySpace: measuring glyph similarity by firing rays through font outlines

 Ping rays have no SDF equivalent.
 SDF measures distance to the nearest edge at grid points.
 It does not capture the relationship between opposing edges of a stroke: the stroke width, counter depth, or whether a ping ray escapes through an opening.
 These are the signals that distinguish “c” from “o” and thick strokes from thin ones.

-The comparison between pipelines is definitive.
-On the cross-script discovery task, RaySpace found 61,663 unique pairs where SDF found 41,680 (a 48% increase).
-On multi-character discovery, RaySpace found 2,866,184 unique pairs where SDF found 571,753 (a 401% increase).
+The comparison between pipelines is definitive, measured at the same discovery threshold (distance < 2.0, a wide net).
+On the cross-script task, RaySpace surfaced 61,663 unique candidate pairs where the SDF pipeline found 41,680 (a 48% increase).
+On multi-character discovery, RaySpace surfaced 2,866,184 candidates where the SDF pipeline (count-only pre-filter + L2 < 15.0) found 571,753 (a 401% increase).
 The additional pairs all passed SDF scoring when tested directly.
-RaySpace was not finding false positives.
-The count-only raycasting pre-filter had been incorrectly rejecting them, and the enriched five-layer signature corrected that.
+The count-only raycasting pre-filter had been incorrectly rejecting them; the enriched five-layer signature corrected that.

 The filter cascade